-The Superstudio is a joint initiative by the Landscape Architecture Foundation in association with The Center for Resilient Cities and Landscapes, The McHarg Center, ASLA, and CELA.
+The Superstudio is a joint initiative by the Landscape Architecture Foundation in association with the Center for Resilient Cities and Landscapes, the Weitzman School of Design McHarg Center for Urbanism and Ecology, ASLA, and CELA.

 The Landscape Architecture Foundation

 The mission of the Landscape Architecture Foundation (LAF) is to support the preservation, improvement, and enhancement of the environment.
 Through its leadership and philanthropic activities, LAF advances the body of knowledge and supports innovative projects and initiatives needed not only for the landscape architecture discipline but for the many other individuals and organizations who share LAF’s mission and are critical to its success.
 LAF invests in research, scholarships, and leadership initiatives to increase the capacity of the landscape architecture discipline.